Home » Main Dish Recipes » Eggplant Involtini

 Ingredients as in the recipe card viewed from above.

 • Eggplants: Choose medium-sized eggplants that are glossy and firm with no soft spots.
 They should feel heavy for their size.
-Keep in mind that smaller eggplants have fewer seeds and are usually sweeter, so avoid the really big ones!
+Keep in mind that smaller eggplants have fewer seeds and are usually sweeter, so opt for the smaller ones.

-• Ricotta Cheese: Use good-quality, whole-milk ricotta for the best flavor and texture in the filling for these Eggplant Involtini.
+• Ricotta Cheese: Use good-quality, whole-milk ricotta for the best flavor and texture.
 This isn’t the time to go low-fat.
 If you can’t find good ricotta at the store, try making your own with my easy homemade ricotta recipe.

-• Parmesan cheese (Parmigiano Reggiano): Buy a block and grate it yourself for a better result.
+• Parmesan cheese (Parmigiano Reggiano): Buy a block and grate it yourself for the best results.
 Pre-grated cheese often has anti-clumping additives that can affect how it melts and tastes.

-• Mozzarella cheese: I like to use fresh mozzarella works too; just be sure to drain it thoroughly so the Eggplant Involtini stays rich and creamy, not soggy.
+• Mozzarella cheese: I like to use fresh mozzarella, just be sure to drain it thoroughly so the Eggplant Involtini stays rich and creamy, not soggy.
 Low-moisture mozzarella also works.

 • Tomato Passata: This is pureed and strained tomatoes that are 100% additive-free (aside from the optional basil leaf).
 You’ll find it usually sold in bottles.
 If you can’t find passata, pureed canned tomatoes are a good option.

-• Breadcrumbs: For this Eggplant Involtini recipe, use fresh breadcrumbs made with day-old bread, not pangrattato.
+• Breadcrumbs: For this recipe, use fresh breadcrumbs made with day-old bread, not pangrattato.

 • Olive oil: Both regular and extra virgin can be used.